redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

                     └────────────┘      └────────────┘
 ```

-In database-speak we say that these tables have a *one-to-many* relationships between them when moving from left to write in the diagram above: one User can have many Posts associated to it, and a Post can have many Comments.
+In database-speak we say that these tables have *one-to-many* relationships between them when moving from left to right in the diagram above: one User can have many Posts associated to it, and a Post can have many Comments.
 The "one" is denoted with a `•` on the arrow above and a `<` denotes the "many."

 You can leave it at that, as saying one-to-many explains both sides of the relationship, but it's sometimes convenient to refer to the relation in the "opposite" direction.
-Reading the diagram from right to left we could say that a comment *belongs to* a post (it has a foreign key `postId` that points to Post via `Comment.postId` -> `Post.id`) and a Post belongs to a User (`Post.userId` -> `User.id`)
+Reading the diagram from right to left we could say that a comment *belongs to* a post (it has a foreign key `postId` that points to Post via `Comment.postId` → `Post.id`) and a Post belongs to a User (`Post.userId` → `User.id`)

 There are also *many-to-many* relationships, such as a Product and Category—a Product can have many different Categories, and a Category will have many different Products connected to it: